 This post is the result of my research on the duties of a director of a Delaware corporation that is located, and doing much of its business, in California.
 Specifically, I wanted to confirm that California law governed those duties, because it is a so-called quasi-California corporation.

-Corporations Code Section 2115 addresses non-California corporations for which (a) most voting shares are held by shareholders in California and (b) the average of the following three factors exceeds 50% (excepting many publicly-held corporations):
+Corporations Code Section 2115 addresses non-California corporations for which (a) most voting shares are held by shareholders in California and (b) the average of the following three factors exceeds 50%.

 This post is based on an OnStartups.com question (edited here) that I answered a few minutes ago.
 Q. I am drafting a website-development agreement with a firm in India.
 I am in Australia.
 I prefer that the agreement be governed by Australian law, but the developer prefers Indian law.
 What is normally done in similar circumstances?